jnpl95/Timelapse/README.md

 - (ADD) Make Map Rush intercontinental
 - (ADD) Code Auto-Rushback
 - (ADD) Code allowing for both packet based and teleport based map rush
+- Remake wz xml parser in C++ since there are a lot of portals missing from maps (ie kerning square from subway lobby in kerning)

 ## Other:
 - Look into making sure trainer can be injected into multiple instances with no interference between